clue/reactphp-socks/README.md

 established (requires a TCP handshake for each connection), the target hostname will likely already be resolved ( _usually_ either already cached or requires a simple DNS query via UDP).

-You may want to switch to remote DNS resolving if your local `Client` either can not resolve target hostnames because it has no direct access to the internet or if it should not resolve target hostnames because its outgoing DNS traffic might be intercepted (in particular when using the [Tor network](#using-the-tor-anonymity-network-to-tunnel-socks-connections)).
+You may want to switch to remote DNS resolving if your local `Socks/Client` either can not resolve target hostnames because it has no direct access to the internet or if it should not resolve target hostnames because its outgoing DNS traffic might be intercepted (in particular when using the [Tor network](#using-the-tor-anonymity-network-to-tunnel-socks-connections)).